April 27

 buy the cooktek mc3500:

-Final Thoughts on Commercial Induction Burners
+Final Thoughts on Commercial Induction Cooktops

-You don't have to buy commercial-grade products to get great quality.
+You don't have to buy commercial-grade products to get good quality.
 But if you want quality, going the commercial route narrows the options, and the confusion, considerably.
 If you're going to spend the extra money, you should get: a wide temperature range, better temperature control, and tank-like durability.
-These are the things to look for in the best portable induction cooktops of the commercial variety.
+These are the things to look for in the best portable commercial induction cooktops of the commercial variety.

 Remember, a warranty probably won't cover home use for most of these models, so buy an extended warranty if one is available--but even if one isn't, we still think all of these are excellent buys and will stand up to your kitchen use.